Skip to content

 What does the leap from employee to entrepreneur actually look like?

-About 40% of organizations have mature career development initiatives that yield positive business results (HR.com, 2025).
-But entrepreneurship is a different animal entirely.
-In 2002, I founded Penebaker Enterprises.
+In 2002, I founded Penebaker Enterprises, a commercial roofing and sheet metal company.
 That pivot changed everything about how I thought about work.
 Suddenly, I wasn’t just responsible for projects.
 I was responsible for payroll, insurance, marketing, sales, and every other function that keeps a business alive.

-Growing that company from $1.5M to $12M in revenue taught me more about leadership, risk management, and strategic thinking than any degree could have.
+Growing Penebaker Enterprises from $1.5M to $15M in revenue taught me more about leadership, risk management, and strategic thinking than any degree could have.
 But it also taught me about failure.
 Not every quarter was a growth quarter.
 Not every hire worked out.
 Not every decision was the right one.

 The pivot from employee to entrepreneur isn’t just a career change.
 It’s an identity change.
-You go from being someone who executes someone else’s vision to someone who creates the vision.
-That freedom is exhilarating.
-It’s also terrifying.
+You go from executing someone else’s vision to creating your own.
+That freedom is real.
+So is the weight of it.

-How is running a $35M operation different from running a $12M company?
+How is running a large multi-market operation different from running a $15M company?

 That required a complete overhaul of how I thought about leadership.
-At $12M, I knew every employee by name.
+At $15M, I knew every employee by name.
 I was involved in major decisions daily.
-At $35M across four markets, that was impossible.
+At that scale across multiple markets, that was impossible.
 I had to build systems, develop market leaders, and learn to lead through others rather than leading directly.

 This is the pivot that most entrepreneurs struggle with.
 The skills that got you to $5M are different from the skills that get you to $50M.
 If you can’t evolve your leadership style, the business hits a ceiling.
 I’ve written about building high-performing teams across multiple markets and the lessons I learned during this transition.